Justin-Insight/mymindteam.com/content/transform/_index.md

   heading: <span class="underline underline--primary">Transform</span> your life.
   body: >-
     Ready to overcome challenges and learn how to work *with* your mind?
-    Complete our brief questionnaire, and we'll handle the rest\!&nbsp;
+    Complete our brief questionnaire, and we'll handle the rest!
   button:
     enabled: true
     button_url: /get-started/